 Foundation Cigars

-The Foundation Cigar Company is a small-batch franchise operated by brand founder Nick Melillo.
-Foundation cigars are handmade in Estelí, Nicaragua, at a handful of factories, including the AJ Fernandez factory and TABSA (Tabacos Valle de Jalapa S.A.).
-Melillo got his start in the premium cigar business working at local cigar shops in his home state of Connecticut before taking a position with Drew Estate where he managed tobacco procurement and became acquainted with many facets of factory and warehouse operations.
-The Foundation brand debuted in 2015 and is home to several small-batch cigars, including El Güegüense, The Tabernacle, and Charter Oak.
-Foundation cigars appeal to boutique cigar lovers due the company’s colorful and complex portfolio of blends.
+Foundation Cigar Company is a small-batch franchise operated by brand founder Nick Melillo.
+Foundation cigars are handmade in Nicaragua at a handful of factories, including AJ Fernandez and My Father Cigars.
+Melillo got his start in the premium cigar business working at local cigar shops in his home state of Connecticut before taking a position with Drew Estate, where he managed tobacco procurement and became acquainted with many facets of factory and warehouse operations.
+The Foundation brand debuted in 2015 and is home to several boutique cigar lines, including Wise Man, The Tabernacle, and Charter Oak.
+Foundation cigars comprise a colorful and complex portfolio of blends.

 CIGARS